 But don’t forget this part of your content marketing strategy workout…

 Now, when I talk about content I generally mean blogs.
 They’re vital to your company’s searchability.
 However, just as important is the content that your company posts on social media and your newsletter.
 Your clients are a lot more likely to be on social media on a daily basis than they are to be tuning in to your blog posts on a regular basis.
-And, if they have a compelling reason to sign up for your newsletter, they’ll be looking at that on a more regular basis, too.
+And, if they have a compelling reason to sign up for your newsletter (and your sign-up forms look spiffy), they’ll be looking at that on a more regular basis, too.

 In other words, the social media and newsletter content are just like a warm-up and cool down.
 If you don’t do them around a workout, you’re going to be missing out on a huge part of your content marketing fitness program.
 That, or you’ll just be a lot more likely to pull a muscle during your workout.
 So be smart: take the extra few minutes before and after a workout to stretch your content (or your muscles) just a little bit further.